SethRobertson/GitFixUm/0fixup.md

 show what files will be deleted.
 Replace the "n" in "-nd…" with "f" to actually delete the files.
-[Best practice](https://gist.github.com/1540906) is to ensure you are not deleting what you should not.
+[Best practice](https://gist.github.com/1540906) is to ensure you are not deleting what you should not by looking at the moribund filenames first.

 <a name="uncommitted_somethings">